-I’m passionate about helping early career writers and artists to professionalize and make more progress with their long-term goals.
+I’m passionate about helping early career writers and artists to professionalize so that they can make more progress with their long-term goals.

 I use my ten years’ experience as a facilitator and twenty years of creative practice to help people produce the work that they really want to produce.
 And I help them to enjoy success within a supportive community of other creative practitioners.
 There’s so much fulfilment to be found in getting your work out into the marketplace – whether that’s publishing a book or a gallery hosting an exhibition of your artwork – and in expanding your network of like-minded creative folk with whom you can collaborate and form supportive, developmental relationships.

 Since 2015, I have worked with clients from all different backgrounds.
 I’m currently specialising in helping clients who have already made a commitment to their creativity and are working towards finishing new projects, getting their work out to audiences, or aiming to grow what they earn from their creative practice.
 I am also working with clients who want to improve the social impact and meaningfulness of their endeavours, so that they feel more satisfied with what they are contributing to the world via their creativity.

 It can be hard for people to build a life for themselves as a creative person, especially in the early stages of getting established.
 Rejections and the realities of working independently without adequate support can mean we want to give up before we’ve actually fulfilled our goals.
 Coaching can help you to silence your inner critic, build your confidence, overcome procrastination, finally finish projects that have stalled, and express the full flourishing of your creativity.
 It can also support you as you deepen your knowledge of the “industry” and “marketplace” you’re working in, and help you uncover new things about the creative process itself.
 Finally, instead of feeling like pursuing a creative life is a struggle, you can be thriving and accomplishing the things you’ve always wanted to accomplish.